 During the test

 - The technologist begins by placing the electrodes on your child's scalp.
 A special glue, paste, or water-based gel is used to help keep the electrodes in place.
-Be aware that the smell of the glue can be very strong and unpleasant; however it is not painful.
+The glue's smell can be very strong and unpleasant.
+But it is not painful.

 - During the test, your child lies down on a hospital bed.
 If your child is drowsy or asleep for part of the test, the technologist may actively wake your child at a later point.

-- The technologist may ask your child to perform simple commands, such as the following:
+- The technologist may ask your child to do some simple commands, such as the following:

 - Open and close the eyes.